Transgenerational trauma: Treatment

-Criticism
+Criticism of inherited trauma via epigenetics

+One discredited model suggests that a parent's trauma could be inherited through an epigenetic biological mechanism.
+Although the idea has been widely touted in the media, it is not supported by robust evidence.

+Research in rodents suggests that epigenetic changes can be observed in genes associated with the hypothalamic-pituitary-adrenal (HPA) axis, which coordinates the body's stress response system.
+Non-heritable stress-related epigenetic changes have also been studied in monkeys.
+However, most epigenetic effects are not transmitted to the next generation, and most transfer of information across generations does not involve epigenetic inheritance.

-Professor of genetics and neuroscience Kevin Mitchell argues that a mechanism for transgenerational trauma is implausible, saying,"These are, in fact, extraordinary claims, and they are being advanced on less than ordinary evidence.”
-Mitchell asserts that “This is a malady in modern science: the more extraordinary and sensational and apparently revolutionary the claim, the lower the bar for the evidence on which it is based, when the opposite should be true.”Mitchell adds that many have looked at it as a "get out of genetics free card", adding "I think people don't like the idea, some people anyway, that we are born with certain predispositions that are hard to change".
-Mitchell says that experiences are expressed through changes in human neuroanatomy, not patterns of gene expression.
-He says that scientists in this area have contributed to the misleading research in this area: "There is a hype industry around science, which I think is corrosive.
-And I think scientists are willing participants in it in a way that I find more and more distasteful the older I get, because it does a massive disservice cumulatively to how science is understood by the general public because we have this constant hype".
+According to geneticist Kevin Mitchell, "these are, in fact, extraordinary claims, and they are being advanced on less than ordinary evidence."
+He says "This is a malady in modern science: the more extraordinary and sensational and apparently revolutionary the claim, the lower the bar for the evidence on which it is based, when the opposite should be true."
+Mitchell adds that many have looked at it as a "get out of genetics free card" and adds, "I think people don't like the idea, some people anyway, that we are born with certain predispositions that are hard to change."
+He says that experiences are expressed through changes in human neuroanatomy, not patterns of gene expression and says that scientists in this area have contributed to the misleading research in this area: "There is a hype industry around science, which I think is corrosive.
+And I think scientists are willing participants in it in a way that I find more and more distasteful the older I get, because it does a massive disservice cumulatively to how science is understood by the general public because we have this constant hype."

-Biologist Ewan Birney criticised a paper entitled "Holocaust Exposure Induced Intergenerational Effects on FKBP5 Methylation" which used a sample size of 32 people to back its claim that children of Holocaust survivors showed evidence of inherited stress.
-He argues that "It is particularly difficult to show true trans-generational inheritance in humans" and thus it is hard to prove that trans-generational epigenetic inheritance can apply to mammals commonly due to the numerous factors including "complex societal forces that persist over time".
+The biologist Ewan Birney specifically criticized a paper which used a sample size of 32 people to back its claim that children of Holocaust survivors showed evidence of inherited stress.
+He argues that a mechanism for epigenetic inheritance in humans remains elusive due to the many other influencing factors including "complex societal forces that persist over time", and the fact that human developing females already have all their eggs as a foetus in the womb, and lastly that throughout one individual's life epigenetic influences remain so influential that "epigenetic cell memory" is what cause our genetically identical cells to differentiate into their specific forms.
+Furthermore, even in mice, where these confounding influences can be controlled, "true trans-generational epigenetic inheritance is extremely rare."

-"Time, trauma, and the brain: How suicide came to have no significant precipitating event" published in June 2021 by Stephanie Lloyd and Alexandre Larivée discusses the framing with which we have and continue to discuss trauma and its consequences within scientific communities.
-Particularly with the research done in epigenetics, trauma has been reframed as biochemical deviations from a perceived normal individual due to a traumatic event which then put individuals at higher risk for symptoms of trauma, such as high stress.
-Deviations from supposed normal and healthy levels are seen as deficits and dysfunctions, further decentering the individual's consciousness and highlighting their ailing body.
-These observations underline how the definition of trauma has shifted and changed with time and now is hyper-focused on the body's supposed deficits and predispositions rather than the individual's consciousness and experiences.